 Summer Clinical Oncology Research Experience (SCORE) Program

 The SCORE Program is designed to encourage undergraduate women to consider careers in cancer research.
 In this 8-week summer honors program, each student is matched with a mentor and pursues a clinical or laboratory-based research project at MSK.
-Students recieve group and individual training in research methods, human subjects protection, resume building, interview skills, scientific presentations, public speaking, and writing.
+Students receive group and individual training in research methods, human subjects protection, resume building, interview skills, scientific presentations, public speaking, and writing.
 Each student presents her research at MSK and submits her work for presentation at a national meeting.

 Eligibility: Open to freshman, sophomore, junior and post-baccalaureate female students at Hunter College and City College of New York (CCNY).
 Freshmen are encouraged to apply!